yugecin/osukps/README.md

 ###Hi!
 Hi, yugecin.
-I'm looked for osu kpm tool, I found this useful tool and i edit project to make more conveniently. and I'm using github for the first time, if i making a trouble or wrong behavior, try that i shouldn't do it than tell me. i'll down this branch. thank you!
+I'm looked for osu kps tool, I found this useful tool and i edit project to make more conveniently. and I'm using github for the first time, if i making a trouble or wrong behavior, try that i shouldn't do it than tell me. i'll down this branch. thank you!

 + Sorry for bad english, I'm korean so i don't have good english